-Worldwide Group member that is a party to the Covered Transactions or is otherwise relevant to the TPM.
+Worldwide Group member that is a party to the Covered Transactions or is otherwise relevant to the TPM

-- i. the amounts paid or received by each affected entity; - ii. the character (such as capital, ordinary, income, expense) and country source of the funds transferred, and the specific affected line item(s) of any affected U.S. Return; and - iii. the date(s) and means by which the payments are or will be made.

-g.
-The amounts, description, reason for, and financial analysis of any book-tax difference relevant to the TPM for the APA Year, as reflected on Schedule M-1 or Schedule M-3 of the U.S. Return for the APA Year.

-2. The Financial Statements, and any necessary account detail to show compliance with the TPM, with a copy of the independent certified public accountant's opinion required by paragraph 5(f) of this APA.

-3. A financial analysis that reflects Taxpayer's TPM calculations for the APA Year.
-The calculations must reconcile with and reference the Financial Statements in sufficient account detail to allow the IRS to determine whether Taxpayer has complied with the TPM.

-4. An organizational chart for the Worldwide Group, revised annually to reflect all ownership or structural changes of entities that are parties to the Covered Transactions or are otherwise relevant to the TPM.

-5. A copy of the APA.
+- f.
+The amount, reason for, and financial analysis of any compensating adjustments under paragraph 4 of Appendix A and Revenue Procedure 2006-9, section 11.02(3), for the APA Year, including but not limited to: - i. the amounts paid or received by each affected entity; - ii. the character (such as capital, ordinary, income, expense) and country source of the funds transferred, and the specific affected line item(s) of any affected U.S. Return; and - iii. the date(s) and means by which the payments are or will be made. - g.
+The amounts, description, reason for, and financial analysis of any book-tax difference relevant to the TPM for the APA Year, as reflected on Schedule M-1 or Schedule M-3 of the U.S. Return for the APA Year. - 2.
+The Financial Statements, and any necessary account detail to show compliance with the TPM, with a copy of the independent certified public accountant's opinion required by paragraph 5(f) of this APA. - 3.
+A financial analysis that reflects Taxpayer's TPM calculations for the APA Year.
+The calculations must reconcile with and reference the Financial Statements in sufficient account detail to allow the IRS to determine whether Taxpayer has complied with the TPM. - 4.
+An organizational chart for the Worldwide Group, revised annually to reflect all ownership or structural changes of entities that are parties to the Covered Transactions or are otherwise relevant to the TPM. - 5.
+A copy of the APA.